alexanderjophus/coeus/game-drawer/README.md

 # Play Tracker

-This service creates a flat csv of all the plays that happened in the game.
+This service creates an SVG of the games goals

-Use `/api/v1/game/${GAME_ID}/feed/live` endpoint
+Use data from `play-tracker`

 ## Deployment